 Since the creation of a thread is expensive, Executor frameworks maintain a thread pool that contains a collection of pre-initialized threads that can be assigned tasks as needed.
 When a task is complete, the thread is not terminated, but simply returned to the thread pool so it can be assigned as needed to another task.
 This avoids the need to explicitly terminate a thread.

 Tasks are directed to terminate via the Future.Cancel method.
 The issues arising are analogous to the issues of cancelling a thread.

-A future is the mechanism for collecting results from a scheduled task or for requesting its termination.
-If a task has not yet been assigned to a thread for execution, then the Future.Cancel will immediately terminate it, but if the Task is already scheduled for execution, then it can refuse to receive a termination directive, or may have already delivered its result to the future.
+The mechanism for collecting results from a scheduled task via a future can also be used to request its termination.
+If a task has not yet been assigned to a thread for execution, then the Future.Cancel will immediately terminate it, but if the task is already scheduled for execution, then it can refuse to receive a termination directive, or may have already delivered its result to the future.
 Queries about the state of a task are available.

 6.60.2 Avoidance mechanisms for language users